playbenny/benny_manual/docs/blockipedia.md

 - buzz-style sample tracker.

-- works but none of the fx commands are implemented yet
+- works but none of the fx commands are implemented yet.

+- i don't think the max/msp sample playback objects do anti-aliasing so if you're pitching samples up turn on oversampling for this block.

 ## midi